arnolddevos/syndicus/README.md

 By default, just the youngest message with a given key is retained, similar to a key-value store.
-However, the order of publication among messages is also preserved.
+In addtion, the order of publication is preserved.

 ### Other Compaction Strategies

-The message type must implement the `Compactable` trait which defines the `compaction_key` method.
+Messages implement the `Compactable` trait which defines the `compaction_key` method.

 It also provides a method to merge two messages, `compact`.
 A group of messages is compacted as if by